 ICANN Meeting Fellowships

-This is a means-tested program.
-Applicants must either be citizens of eligible countries listed in the World Bank classification as low, lower-middle, and upper-middle economies, or listed in one of the three (3) UN groupings of developing and least developed nations: the AIMS, Pacific and Caribbean which are all Members of SIDN and eligible for consideration in the Program.
+ICANN is undergoing a review regarding the criteria associated with determining candidate eligibility for a Fellowship Application, therefore interested and qualified candidates from all countries may apply until further notice.
+Current criteria under reviewed reflects a means-tested program where applicants must either be citizens of eligible countries listed in the World Bank classification as low, lower-middle, and upper-middle economies, or listed in one of the three (3) UN groupings of developing and least developed nations: the AIMS, Pacific and Caribbean which are all Members of SIDN and eligible for consideration in the Program.
 The UN Listing of SIDN is based on distinctly different criteria that stretch beyond the World Bank's economically deterministic view.

 If selected into the program through the online application and review process, each individual is provided a grant of support that covers the cost of economy class airfare, hotel and a stipend.
-Recipients are expected to engage prior to, during and after the ICANN meeting with the ICANN Fellowship office and alumni coaches, as well as actively contribute to ICANN processes and be a part of the next generation of ICANN volunteers and leaders when the program has ended.
+Recipients are expected to engage prior to, during and after the ICANN meeting with the ICANN Fellowship office, Alumni Newcomer Coaches and their selected peers, as well as begin to actively contribute to ICANN processes.

 Who may apply for and be awarded a fellowship?

-The programme is targeted at individuals who are either new to the ICANN environment, are familiar with ICANN but have yet to attend a face-to-face meeting, or have started participating in ICANN through the program or by other means but are in need of travel funding in order to broaden their knowledge and deepen their engagement.
-Candidate backgrounds are diverse: government, the ccTLD community, civil society, academic, technical, commercial and non-commercial sectors.
-These individuals must NOT be involved in or associated with other ICANN supported travel programmes at time of selection.
+The program is targeted at individuals who are either new to the ICANN environment, are familiar with ICANN but have yet to attend a face-to-face meeting, or have started participating in ICANN through the program or by other means but are in need of travel funding in order to broaden their knowledge and deepen their engagement.
+Candidate backgrounds are diverse: government, the ccTLD community, civil society, academic, technical, and security, commercial and non-commercial sectors.
+These individuals must NOT be involved in or associated with other ICANN supported travel programs at time of selection.

 Successful applicants will have demonstrated: